Jean's Bible Study Topics of the New Testament

 1Cor 15,29-58

-· (224a) Kingdom of God Ø Illustrating the kingdom Ø Description of heaven Ø Describing the kingdom after he makes all things new Ø Description of the resurrection – The theme of this chapter is the resurrection and the symbol of the resurrection is baptism.
+(224a) Kingdom of God >> Illustrating the kingdom >> Description of heaven >> Describing the kingdom after he makes all things new >> Description of the resurrection – The theme of this chapter is the resurrection and the symbol of the resurrection is baptism.
 Verse 29 begins the discussion of baptism that lasts to the end of this chapter.
-Baptism has a duality in its purpose of symbolism that illustrates dying, in this case drowning, and then being raised from the dead, while it also signifies dying to self in order to live and walk by the spirit, the water of baptism representing the anointing.
-Paul emphasizes this fact of symbolism in the very next verse (30) saying, "I die daily."
-He dies daily to his interests, so he can fulfill the interests of God.
-When Paul says, “What will those do who are baptized for the dead?” he was indicating that there were those who had relatives, who had died before Jesus entered His ministry, before He was sacrificed and raised from the dead, hence before the institution of baptism.
-These were people who loved the Lord, but died before Jesus came, and would have enjoyed participating in the ceremony of baptism had they been alive in Jesus’ day.
-So, Paul is referring to people were being baptized in proxy for their relatives.
-It was merely a ceremony in memory of the faith of their grandmother, grandfather, aunts and uncles.
-It wasn’t a ceremony that ensured people a place in heaven, or had a functional value or spiritual transaction, such as the Catholic version of purgatory, which is a false doctrine without scriptural basis.
-Paul was using this to make his argument that if the dead are not raised, then why are people being baptized for the dead?
-A few verses down, Paul complains that the Corinthians are being baptized well enough and are baptizing themselves in place of others, but are not living in a way that reflects the significance of baptism, saying in verse 34, "Become sober-minded as you ought and stop sinning; for some have no knowledge of God.
+Baptism has a duality in its symbolism that illustrates dying, in this case drowning, and then being raised from the dead, while it also signifies dying to self in order to live and walk by the spirit, suggesting that the water of baptism also represents the anointing.
+Paul emphasizes this fact in verse 30 saying, "I die daily."
+He dies daily to his interests, so he can fulfill the interests of Christ.
+A few verses down, Paul complains that the Corinthians are being baptized in place of others, but are not living the way that reflects the significance of baptism, saying in verse 34, "Become sober-minded as you ought and stop sinning; for some have no knowledge of God.
 I speak this to your shame."
 Then in verse 35 Paul formally begins his dissertation on the resurrection, bringing up the concept of baptism again in verse 36, "That which you sow does not come to life unless it [first] dies," comparing the resurrection to a seed.
 The term germination signifies that the seed has died and is now preparing to take on new life as a plant.
 The plant is not like the seed, any more than our resurrected bodies will be like our current physical bodies.
+See also: Resurrection; 1Cor 15,35-49; 39b

 1Cor 15,30-32